Knife legislation: Crime and Policing Act 2026

+Crime and Policing Act 2026 introduced 'Ronan's Law' which further toughens British knives regulation.

+The Act creates a new offence of possessing weapons with intent to cause harm, with penalties of four to seven years in prison.
+It introduces fines for tech executives up to £10,000, and companies up to £60,000, for failing to remove illegal knife content.
+It increases maximum penalties for illegal possession, importation, or sale of prohibited weapons and selling to under-18s to two years.
+Also, it widens the ban on 'zombie-style' knives to include knives with specific physical features like serrated edges or spikes, obligates retailers to report sales of six or more knives to the same buyer or address within 30 days to the police and adds two-step age verification requirements for online purchases.
+Lastly, it gives police powers to seize and destroy knives on private property if they are suspected of being used for violence and entry of premises without warrants to retrieve GPS-tracked items.

 Proposals

 In May 2018, Nic Madge, a judge at Luton Crown Court, proposed that kitchen knives sold to or used by members of the public should have rounded rather than pointed ends.
 Judge Madge said that implementation of the proposal would lead to a "substantial" reduction in the number of life-threatening injuries caused by stabbings.
 A similar proposal had been made in 2005 by three emergency medicine health professionals from West Middlesex University Hospital.

 Case law

 Case law in 2005 stated that even a butter knife can be classed as a bladed article in a public place.